-Now he had time to power-up the muse and the pc and tap out the tales that had simmered long in his subconscious.
+Now he has time to power-up the muse and the PC, and tap out the tales that had simmered long in his subconscious.
 Strangely, a few editors seem to like his works.
 And a few readers, too.

 He hopes you enjoy reading the adventures of his imaginary friends.

 Works in Paradisi Chronicles

 To find out about his Janus Paradisi series, click the image below.